-• The LEA Learning Support Service (LSS) visits regularly to carry out assessments, provide reports and feedback and support the school in meeting the needs of individuals or groups, provide specific information, share resources and provide in-service training.
+The purpose of each visit is agreed by the Inclusion Team and lead by priorities in school.
+We access support according to current criteria, from the Local Authority SCIL teams.
+This is provision lead and may include: assessments, provide reports and feedback and support the school in meeting the needs of individuals or groups, provide specific information, share resources and provide in-service training.

-• Specialist, teaching support can be sought from: the Hearing Impaired service, Visually Impaired service, ASD service, EBD service, Physical needs service as required.
+We access support according to the current criteria from the Local Authority Low Incidence support team: Hearing Impaired service, Visually Impaired service, Physical needs service as required.

-• The Inclusion Manager, SENCO and SMT liaise as necessary with a number of other outside agencies, for example:
+The Inclusion Manager, SENCO and SLT liaise as necessary with a number of other outside agencies, for example:

-- 1. Social Services
+- Social Services

-- 2. Education Welfare Service
+- Education Welfare Service

-- 3. School Nurse
+- School Nurse

 - 4. Community Paediatrician

 - 5. Speech Therapy

 - 6. Physiotherapy

 - 7. Occupational Therapy

 - 8. Continence Team